lowlydba/documentation/content/en/api/rate.md

 |:---------|:-------------------------------|:-------------------------|
 | `diff()` | Graph the delta of the metric. | `diff(<METRIC_NAME>{*})` |

-Calculates the difference between each interval on a per interval basis.
-For example, a metric submits data points with a 15 second interval, the `diff()` modifier would show it over 15 second rate. **Note:** The calculation is done after applying time aggregation and before space aggregation takes place.

 ## Monotonic difference

 | Function           | Description                                                                     | Example                            |